The Strategic Mindset: Finding Your Way to Safety

 Kyo (The Weakness) / Jitsu (The Strength)

-Consider the mechanics of momentum.
-An attacker’s forward commitment is their strength (Jitsu).
-But that commitment creates a gap (Kyo).
-By moving out of the way, you allow their strength to become their liability.
+For example, think about mechanics.
+An attacker’s push is their strength (Jitsu).
+But that push creates a gap (Kyo).
+So, move out of the way.
+Let their strength become a weakness.
 Read more about our core principles here.

 Mobile Stability

-This is the principle of readiness.
-It means staying balanced, grounded, and adjustable.
-You are never rigidly committed; you are always prepared to redirect and negotiate your way to safety.
+Basically, this is the principle of readiness.
+Stay balanced.
+Stay grounded.
+Furthermore, be ready to move.
+You are never stuck.
+You are always ready to negotiate your way to safety.

 Part 1: The Physical Game